 The above graph shows the policy by which a miner fills transactions in a block.
-The grey portion in the Miner Revenue and the black region are the revenue that a miner pays to himself (which means the fees he paid for adding his own transactions in the block).
+The grey portion in the Miner Revenue and the black region is the revenue that a miner pays to himself (which means the fees he paid for adding his own transactions in the block).
 The goal of the miner is to maximize the grey area.

 In order to manipulate the market(increasing the average gas price to get included in the block), miners can jack up the minimum price to get in and add their self-generated transactions(with high gas prize) into the block to fill it.
-So only the transactions offering high gas price will get in.
+So only the transactions offering high gas prices will get in.
 Eventually, in desperation, users will start offering a higher gas price for their transactions, thus increasing the average gas price to get in.

-Also, miners can make private deals with particular users to send them transactions with a high gas price, and refund them under the table.
+Also, miners can make private deals with particular users to send them transactions with a high gas price and refund them under the table.
 This tactic will eventually increase the average gas price.

-Mitigation of Malicious miner Problem
+Mitigation of Malicious Miner Problem

 In my opinion, the best approach to mitigate these issues was provided by this paper.

-This paper couples Multi-Unit Second-Price model idea with three other mechanisms to provide a comprehensive solution that prevents malicious behavior by miners.
+This paper couples the Multi-Unit Second-Price model idea with three other mechanisms to provide a comprehensive solution that prevents malicious behavior by miners.